Should I Look Through My Partner’s Phone?

 The Negative Relationship Effects of Looking Through Your Partner’s Phone

 Although it can be tempting to look at your partner’s phone, it’s vital to understand the negative relationship effects that can arise from it.
-If you needed a reason not to look through your partner’s phone or social media private messages, here are four.
+There are several reasons why you shouldn’t go through a phone, even if it’s easy to do and no one will ever know.

 It Could Set the Relationship Back